akaalias/getstreamline/README.md

 Alexis here.
 Great to have you.

-If you’re an journaling/Obsidian fan, maybe this sounds familiar :)
+If you journal daily *and* take copious notes with Obsidian, maybe the following sounds familiar :)

 ## What I love

 I LOVE journaling with pen and paper in the morning.

-I gives me a safe space where I can *let* my heart speak.
+Journaling gives me a safe space where I let my heart speak.

 This makes me feel safe.

-I *also* LOVE note-taking with Obsidian.
+I also LOVE note-taking with Obsidian.

-It gives me an exciting space where I can *let* my mind wander.
+It gives me an exciting space where let my mind wander.

 That makes me feel like a million bucks.

 ## A FUCKING CONUNDRUM

+But…

-But… Here’s the CONUNDRUM I’ve struggled with.
+Here’s the RUB.

 ### Problem #1: Peace without future